Saw V: Plot

 Convicted murderer Seth Baxter wakes up chained to a table beneath a pendulum blade.
 He is told that he can release himself by crushing his hands between two presses.
-He does so, but the blade still bisects him as someone watches discreetly.
+He does so, but the blade still bisects him as someone watches through a hole in the wall.

 FBI agent Peter Strahm escapes from the room he was locked in by Detective Hoffman.
-He is then attacked by a figure in a pig mask and wakes up with his head sealed in a box being quickly filled with water.
+He is then attacked by a figure in a pig mask and wakes up with his head sealed in a box that is quickly filling with water.
 Outside, Hoffman delivers Corbett, the kidnapped daughter of Jeff, to the police and claims they are the only survivors.
 Strahm, having survived the trap by performing a tracheotomy with his pen, is brought out alive as well, much to Hoffman's shock.

 Hoffman is promoted and credited with closing the Jigsaw case.
-Hoffman later finds a note in his office reading "I know who you are," and learns of Agent Lindsey Perez's death while taking Strahm's cell phone from the police evidence room.
+Hoffman later finds a note in his office reading "I know who you are", and learns of Agent Lindsey Perez's death while taking Strahm's cell phone from the police evidence room.
 At the hospital, Strahm tells Hoffman that Perez's last words were "Detective Hoffman" and questions how he escaped the plant.
 After being put on medical leave by his boss, Agent Dan Erickson, Strahm, suspicious of Hoffman, decides to uncover his involvement with Jigsaw and takes case files of past Jigsaw victims to research them.

 In an underground sewer, Ashley, Brit, Charles, Luba and Mallick awaken with collars locked around their necks, connected by cables to a set of blades mounted on the wall behind them.
 The keys to the collars are in individual glass boxes across the room.
 A videotape informs them that they are all connected and that they must "do the opposite" of their instincts if they are all to survive the tests ahead of them.
 Ashley fails to retrieve the key and gets decapitated.
-In the second room, which is filled with explosives on a timer, Charles first attacks Mallick and then Luba, but she, Brit and Mallick each to retrieve keys to bomb shelters set in the walls.
+In the second room, which is filled with explosives on a timer, Charles first attacks Mallick and then Luba, but she, Brit, and Mallick each retrieve keys to bomb shelters set in the walls.
 Charles is left to die when the timer expires and the explosives detonate.
-In the third room, Brit kills Luba and she and Mallick connect her corpse to five cables to complete an electric circuit that unlocks the next door.
-In the final room, Mallick and Brit find a machine fitted with five saws and a beaker requiring ten pints of blood to open the final door.
-They realize that all prior tests could have been completed without casualties if they had worked together, and figure out their connection: they were all involved in a building fire that killed eight people.
-Mallick and Brit concede a truce and each slice an arm in the saws to provide the blood needed to open the final door.